korolainenriikka/mlflow_test/README.md

 (these instructions work with ubuntu 20)

-* install pip: run `sudo apt-get update && sudo apt install python3-pip`

-* install python venv: `sudo apt-get install python3-venv`

-* create a new virtual env and activate it: `python3 -m venv venv && source venv/bin/activate`

-* install mlflow with `pip install mlflow`

-* install docker as instructed in [docker installation instructions](https://docs.docker.com/engine/install/ubuntu/)

-* add your user to the unix group docker with `sudo usermod -aG docker $USER`

-shortcut for the above, does not work yet:

 * clone this project: run `git clone https://github.com/korolainenriikka/mlflow_test.git`

 * run `mv mlflow_test/vmsetup.sh . && chmod u+x vmsetup.sh && ./vmsetup.sh`

-* exit and reconnect to apply granted privileges: `exit && ssh -l ubuntu [VM's floating IP]`
+* run `logout` to close ssh connection, shut off and re-launch the virtual machine in the cPouta web portal (this is required for the privilege modifications to take effect)

 #### Run the project

+* build Docker image: `cd mlflow_test && docker build -t mnist-dockerized -f Dockerfile .`

-* run this model with `source venv/bin/activate && mlflow run https://github.com/korolainenriikka/mlflow_test.git`.
+* run this model with `source venv/bin/activate && mlflow run mlflow_test`.
 If 'Digit prediction accuracy: ...' is printed, setup has succeeded

 ### Improvements

+  * data storage in a volume & data versioning

-  * volumes for storing the results
+  * results saved to git

-  * further automation